US Art Supply Watercolor Pencils

 US Art Supply Watercolor Pencils Review

 With what could be considered the water-friendly sibling to US Art’s colored pencil line, these watercolors come in a very similar package and quantity and if it wasn’t for the label saying so you might get them confused at first glance.
 Available in a 36 count pack, these share some of the pros and many of the cons with each other.
 They are lacking in certain hues and overall the color could be considered relatively weak.
-The strong wax core means that there is a rather waxy finish and application does not go on very soft.
+The strong wax core means that there is a rather waxy finish and the color application does not go on very soft.
 These also have a hexagonal outer shell.

 Visual Appeal – 2/5